 YES OR NO TO VALENTINE’S DAY PRESENTS?

 Here’s a thought!
 If you don’t already own a cookie press, why not ask your valentine to buy you one for Valentine’s Day!?
 Listen, Valentine’s Day doesn’t need to be all about chocolates, flowers, and fancy dinners with expensive wine.
-You can make you’re own rules.
+You can make your own rules.

 For example, we have one Valentine’s Day rule – no presents!
 In our home, we say I love you to each other every single day – without fail!
 And that’s not just me and John.e, that’s McKenna too!